Free Income Tax Assistance

 If you need assistance from VITA, see the list of Connecticut VITA Sites.
 Please note: When accessing this IRS link, you must select Continue to get to the screen which allows you to chose your zip code.
 The Connecticut Department of Revenue Services is proud to provide training and materials to volunteers from the VITA Program.

 The Tax Clinic is a pro bono (free) legal clinic that gives free legal help to low income taxpayers with tax problems--either with the Internal Revenue Service (IRS) or the Connecticut Department of Revenue Services (DRS).
-Diana Leyden, the director and an associate clinical professor, and law students will work on your case.
+Lisa Perkins, Clinical Professor & Director, and law students will work on your case.
 The Tax Clinic also works with attorneys in Connecticut who volunteer to help low income taxpayers pro bono.

 The Tax Clinic is independent and separate from the IRS and DRS.
 All telephone conversations and in person meetings are confidential.